How To Take LYRICA® (pregabalin) CV | Dosing | Safety Info | Fibromyalgia

 Do I have to keep taking LYRICA if I feel better?

 LYRICA isn't like some other medicines you only take when you feel pain.
-LYRICA should be taken every day to manage your pain effectively, even if you feel better.
+LYRICA should be taken every day as prescribed to manage your fibromyalgia pain effectively, even if you feel better.
 Your symptoms may return without continued treatment.

 What if I have a serious allergic reaction?